JvanKatwijk/qt-dab/README.md

 that support most devices for which Qt-DAB provides support (see below).
 Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well, though it is most likely not a trivial exercise.

-*Qt-DAB* is GUI driven, the full GUI shows 4+ widgets, one of them is the *main widget* - one with sufficient controls to select channels and service(s)  which is always visible.
-This main widget contains selectors for controlling the visibility of (the) other widgets.

 Features
 =================================================================

   * Qt-DAB supports most common SDR devices directly.
 The device interface is quite simple and in a different document it is explained in detail how to use the interface  to implement control for other devices;
-  * Qt-DAB recognizes and interprets **TII** (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters, can be made visible simultaneously, and Qt-DAB displays the transmitters on a map.
+  * Qt-DAB recognizes and interprets **TII** (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters, can be made visible simultaneously, and Qt-DAB displays the transmitters on a map in a browser.
 A separate tool is available to download a database, the precompiled versions contain a copy of the database;
   * Qt-DAB starts EPG/SPI services automatically as background task and provides means to show resulting time tables;
   * Qt-DAB supports **journaline**, often transmitted as subservice, if a journaline (sub)service is detected, auto starts a small journaline window;
   * Qt-DAB supports so-called *favorites* (i.e. channel, service pairs) for easy switching between services in different ensembles (see below),